mmakaay/flask_micron/documentation/developers/plugins.rst

 Using your plugin
 -----------------

-Once you have created a plugin class, you can use it to your Flask-Micron application by adding it to the :class:`Micron <flask_micron.Micron>` object::
+Once you have created a plugin class, you can use it with your Flask-Micron application by adding it to the :class:`Micron <flask_micron.Micron>` object::

     from flask_micron import Micron